Charles Wright (speedway rider): Career history

 Wright was born in Stockport, Greater Manchester, started his career with the Buxton Hitmen in the Conference League before stepping up a level and joining the Workington Comets for the 2008 season.
 He was part of the Workington four who won the Premier League Four-Team Championship, held on 26 July 2008, at Derwent Park.

-In 2011, he had a spell on loan at Leicester Lions, replacing Jamie Courtney, only to be replaced himself later in the season.
+In 2011, Wright had a spell on loan at Leicester Lions, replacing Jamie Courtney, only to be replaced himself later in the season.
 In 2012, he rode for Edinburgh Monarchs until being released in July.
 Shortly after he went on to join the Glasgow Tigers only a few weeks after his axe from Edinburgh replacing long serving reserve Jayden O'Malley and simultaneously joined the Buxton Hitmen in the National League at number one.
-In late August 2013, he replaced Stefan Nielsen in the Somerset Rebels side, and made an immediate impact when scoring 9-points in the 2nd leg of the KO Cup Semi-final at Edinburgh, which ended in a 90-90 aggregate draw and had to be ridden again the following month when the Rebels eventually carried off the Cup.
+In late August 2013, he replaced Stefan Nielsen in the Somerset Rebels side, and made an immediate impact when scoring nine-points in the second leg of the KO Cup Semi-final at Edinburgh, which ended in a 90-90 aggregate draw and had to be ridden again the following month when the Rebels eventually carried off the Cup.
 He went to become a major contributor to the Rebels title and KO Cup winning efforts.
 In 2014, he was one of only two riders retained from the Rebels double winning septet, with the other being Nick Morris.
 He was part of the Somerset team that won the Premier League Four-Team Championship, which was held on 3 August 2014, at the East of England Arena.

-He continued his 2015 season with the Somerset Rebels again.
+Wright continued his 2015 season with the Somerset Rebels again.

-In December 2016, he signed for Redcar Bears in the SGB Championship for the 2017 season.
+In December 2016, Wright signed for Redcar Bears in the SGB Championship for the 2017 season.
 For 2018, he moved to local track Sheffield Tigers and he won the SGB Championship Pairs partnering Kyle Howarth for the Tigers, during the SGB Championship 2018 season.
 He returned to Redcar Bears again in 2019.